 This Sri Lankan beach is truly a hidden gem.
-The beach offers the golden sands and the blue hue of the Indian Ocean is very attractive.
-Offshore, the Pigeon Island presents remarkable diving and snorkelling opportunities.
+Like Seattle Beaches, this beach offers the golden sands and the blue hue of the Indian Ocean is very attractive.
+Offshore, the Pigeon Island presents remarkable diving and snorkeling opportunities.

-The beach is around six kilometres long covering several hotels along the way.
-If you are unfamiliar with the area, then you could join a Sri Lanka tour where the guide will show you stunning secret beaches, and will inform you about the fascinating history.
+The beach is around six kilometers long covering several hotels along the way.
+If you are unfamiliar with the area, then you could join a Sri Lanka tour where the guide will show you stunning secret beaches, similar to the secret beaches on Koh Samui in Thailand, and will inform you about the fascinating history.

 Sydney’s across-the-board white-sand falcate area of Bondi is one of the world’s most beautiful beaches.
 Consistent waves attract surfers from around the globe.

 As long as you avoid the prime summer months, you’ll find that this beach is surprisingly quiet and peaceful.

 Tourists can swim peacefully in the Iceberg filled ocean pool throughout the year.
 The area has a plethora of casual pubs, which make it the best spot to chill and relax.